 - If the aurora is smudgy and too bright, you will need to go for a shorter exposure of 5 seconds.

 - If the aurora is faint, then you will need to go for longer exposures of 15 to 20 seconds depending on the intensity and speed of the aurora.
-Use your test shot as a reference shot to adjust your exposure time (use the camera settings above for reference).
+Use your test shot as a reference shot to adjust your exposure time (use the camera settings above for reference) so yo can capture good shots with the updated settings from the reference shot.

 - Keep an eye on the histogram, as it is easy to overexpose the shot as brighter auroras can cause a huge variation in the intensity of light or in other words, there can be a huge dynamic range within the frame.
 Make sure the highlights are not pushed too much to the right.
 Watch out especially for the green channel, since the auroras are mostly green – do not push it too far to the right (do not overexpose) as you see in the image below, as you can lose details of the colours and light in the image.